|

 foundation is therefore considerably less expensive to set

 up, maintain and dissolve than its European counterpart.
+As in the case of corporations,

 the amount of the registration fees will depend on the foundation's